Overbite

 Symptoms and Causes

-In some cases, an overbite is hereditary (runs in the family).
-Genetic traits, such as your jaw shape, can affect the alignment of your teeth.
+In some cases, malocclusion is genetic (runs in families).
+Genetic traits, like your jaw shape, can affect the alignment of your teeth.

 • Excessive nail biting.